projectatomic/atomic-site/source/blog/2016-03-09-introducing-atomic-devmode.html.md

 **A word of caution:** the GRUB menu timeout has a timeout of 1 second.
 Though increasing it would make it easier for people to select a different boot entry, it would also increase the boot up time for every other regular use case.
 If you miss it the first time, simply restart and try again!
+If you're using virt-manager, selecting "Enable boot menu" in the machine's boot options will give you a couple of extra seconds.

-When booted in Developer Mode, cloud-init will be provided with a local datasource which will automatically
+When booted in Developer Mode, cloud-init will be provided with a local datasource that will automatically:

 1. generate a random root password,
 2. autologin as root into a [tmux](https://tmux.github.io/) session,